Castillo outdoes Buehler, Reds end Dodgers’ win streak at 6

 TRAINER’S ROOM

-Dodgers: Gavin Lux was scratched before the game from his start in left field with what was announced as a right forearm injury.
+Dodgers: Gavin Lux was scratched before the game from his start in left field with what Roberts described as a right forearm contusion suffered when a ball got away from a pitching machine.
+X-rays were negative, Roberts said.
 Beaty replaced Lux in the lineup.

 Reds: OF Jesse Winker (intercostal strain) was activated from the 10-day injured list and OF Tyler Naquin (bruised ribs) was placed on the injured list.
+Winker made his 17th career start and first appearance since 2019 in center field.

 UP NEXT